jonnonz1/nz-statute-book/acts/public/2002/parole-act-2002.md

 ### 21 Consideration for parole of offenders detained in prison
 (1) The Board must, as soon as practicable after the parole eligibility date of an offender who is detained in a prison, consider the offender for release on parole.
-(2) The Board must consider for parole every offender who is detained in a prison at least once in every 12 months after the offender's last parole hearing unless, when the offender is due to be considered,—
+(2) The Board must consider for parole every offender who is detained in a prison at least once in every 2 years after the offender's last parole hearing unless, when the offender is due to be considered,—
   (a) the offender has a new parole eligibility date that is more than 12 months after his or her last parole hearing (in which case subsection (1) applies); or
   (b) the offender is subject to a postponement order; or (c) the offender is detained following an application for a recall order, or under an interim or final recall order.
 (3) If subsection (2)﻿(c) (but not subsection (2)﻿(a)) applies to an offender, the Board must consider the offender for parole within 12 months of any final recall order that is, or is subsequently, made.

+### 21A Board must specify date by which offender must be further considered for parole
+When the Board declines to release an offender on parole, the Board in its decision— (a) must specify a date (the specified date) by which the offender must be further considered for parole; and (b) where the date specified in paragraph (a) is more than 12 months after the date of the current hearing, may specify the relevant activities (if any) that the Board expects will be completed by the specified date; and
+  (c) may specify that the next parole hearing may be brought forward if the manager of the prison in which the offender is detained considers that all of the relevant activities have been completed earlier than the specified date; and
+  (d) may give notice to the offender that the Board may consider making a postponement order at the next parole hearing.

 ### 22 Date of hearings
 For the sake of administrative efficiency, the Board may consider an offender for release on parole at any time within the month preceding the date on which the offender is due to be considered by the Board; but in no case may an offender who is considered early under this section be released on parole before his or her parole eligibility date.